TL;DR – A much more mature episode that we have seen in the past looking at the fallout of war and what that does to people

 what he has to say in his own time.
 It is these small touches that I am really

 In the end, do we recommend Blood of Patriots?
 Yes, we do.
 It is another strong episode in what has been a really strong back half of the season for The Orville.
 And well given how strong it has been, I am really interested to see where we go for the rest of Season Two.

 By Brian MacNamara: You can follow Brian on Twitter Here, when he’s not chatting about Movies and TV, he’ll be talking about International Relations, or the Solar System.

 Have you seen The Orville yet ?, let us know what you thought in the comments below, feel free to share this review on any of the social medias and you can follow us Here.
 Check out all our past reviews and articles Here, and have a happy day.

 Credits – All images were created by the cast, crew, and production companies of The Orville

 Directed by – Rebecca Rodriguez

 Production/Disruption Companies – 20th Century Fox, Fuzzy Door Production, Fox Network & SBS Viceland.

-Starring in Season One – Seth MacFarlane, Adrianne Palicki, Penny Johnson Jerald, Scott Grimes, Peter Macon, Jessica Szohr, J. Lee & Mark Jackson also Ted Danson, Mackenzie Astin, Mike Henry, Robin Atkin Downes, John Fleck, Aily Kei, J. Paul Boehmer, Jim Mahoney & Norm McDonald
+Starring in Season Two – Seth MacFarlane, Adrianne Palicki, Penny Johnson Jerald, Scott Grimes, Peter Macon, Jessica Szohr, J. Lee & Mark Jackson also Ted Danson, Mackenzie Astin, Mike Henry, Robin Atkin Downes, John Fleck, Aily Kei, J. Paul Boehmer, Jim Mahoney & Norm McDonald